MariaOsmala/preprint/TrainingPrediction.md

 ```

 ## Training
 Probabilistic modelling of the ChIP-seq signal patterns.
 Compute the probabilistic scores.
+The genomic coordinates of the training data are provided as `enhancers_sorted.txt` and  `non-enhancers_sorted.txt`.

 ### Training data for K562
 Generate data for 5-fold cross-validation